The House Brothers

 THE GIVEAWAY

 The CLA was organized as an association of contemporary muzzleloading makers, collectors and related artists.
-This association recognizes the scope of collecting to include traditional muzzleloading rifles, pistols, fowlers, their accoutrements and related objects handmade after the mid-twentieth century.
+This association recognizes the scope of collecting as traditional muzzleloading rifles, pistols, fowlers, their accoutrements and related objects handmade after the mid-twentieth century.

 MEMBERSHIP DETAILS: Membership dues are $50 annually, January through December.
 If a member joins after October 1, membership is good through the following year.